Che Guevara: Ñancahuazú Guerrilla

-Guevara's guerrilla force, numbering about 50 men and operating as the ELN (Ejército de Liberación Nacional de Bolivia, "National Liberation Army of Bolivia"), was well equipped and scored a number of early successes against Bolivian army regulars in the difficult terrain of the mountainous Camiri region during the early months of 1967.
-As a result of Guevara's units winning several skirmishes against Bolivian troops in the spring and summer of 1967, the Bolivian government began to overestimate the true size of the guerrilla force.
+Guevara's guerrilla force, numbering about 50 and operating as the ELN (Ejército de Liberación Nacional de Bolivia, "National Liberation Army of Bolivia"), was well equipped and scored successes against Bolivian army regulars in the difficult terrain of the mountainous Camiri region during early 1967.
+As a result of Guevara's units winning skirmishes in the spring and summer of 1967, the Bolivian government began to overestimate the size of the guerrilla force.

 Researchers hypothesize that Guevara's plan for fomenting a revolution in Bolivia failed for an array of reasons: